rsathish5885/VAP/README.md

 ### Backdrop
 Transparent video animation is currently one of the more popular implementations of animation.
 Major manufacturers have also open sourced their own frameworks.
 In the end, we chose [Tencent vap](https://github.com/Tencent/vap), which supports Android, IOS, and Web, and provides natural convenience for us to encapsulate flutter_vap.
 Provides a tool to generate a video with an alpha channel from a frame picture, which is simply awesome.

+This project We fixed Transprant (alpha channel Issues to some android Mobiles Like OPPO, RealMe Phones)

 VAP（Video Animation Player）is developed by Penguin E-sports and is used to play cool animations.